Pichi: Behaviour

 Pichis are solitary and diurnal.
 They dig burrows in sandy soil, which they use for shelter from extremes of weather.
 The burrows have a dome-shaped entrance and a single passage that can reach several metres in length, before terminating in a bare, unlined, resting chamber.
 They do not inhabit their burrows for extended periods, digging new ones at least every few weeks, and sometimes daily.
 During the winter, when the weather is more extreme, the burrows may be deeper than they are in the summer, reaching as much as 1.5 m below ground.

 Pichis are solitary outside of the mating season.
 When threatened, they wedge themselves into their shallow burrow making it difficult for an attacker to drag them out because of their jagged scales, or else lie flat on the ground to protect their vulnerable belly.
 They have been reported to make both purring sounds and a loud grunt or scream.

 Conservation status

 The IUCN has rated the conservation status of Z. pichiy as near-threatened.
-It is hunted for subsistence and sport, despite being protected in both Argentina.
+It is hunted for subsistence and sport, despite being protected in both Argentina and Chile.
 The armadillo is eaten and used in local handicrafts.
 Cattle ranching poses a threat to its habitat.
 Some populations have also been impacted by an unknown disease.